Common Technical SEO Issues

 XML sitemap with incorrect canonical URLs

 A sitemap is not complete without canonical URLs.
-They should point to URLs you want indexed.
+They should point to URLs you want to be indexed.
 If you have URLs that are not desired by search engines, they should be removed from the sitemap.
-This will avoid confusion in the future, and will make troubleshooting much easier.
+This will avoid confusion in the future and will make troubleshooting much easier.
 To fix duplicated URLs in your sitemap, use a tool such as Google Search Console or BrightEdge’s ContentIQ.